ruslanpashkov/product_catalog_frontend/README.md

 Our online store boasts a wide range of features designed to provide users with a seamless and enjoyable shopping experience:

-1. **Homepage**: Showcase latest products to entice exploration.
+1. **Homepage**: Showcase the latest products to entice exploration.
 2. **Navigation**: Intuitive category navigation for easy product discovery.
 3. **Category Pages**: Filterable product catalogs in dedicated categories.
 4. **Product Details**: Detailed pages with color and memory options.
 5. **Recommended**: Suggestions for related products.